KyYay/CelLua-Machine/README.md

 Puller Cell - Pulls cells.
 Does not push cells. <br>
 ![image](https://user-images.githubusercontent.com/71151507/126050778-88e20293-cea0-4c5c-a925-e1a74ae26202.png)

 Diverger Cell - Any forces that come into the sides which the arrows point to get rotated 90° and teleported to the end of the diverger.
-In specific circumstances, it might bug, but I have done my best to prevent this; if an infinite loop slips by but is detected as it happens, it will stop the loop and create a trash cell, for debugging purposes. <br>
+This is a dangerous cell to play with, as it's very concept provides the possibility of infinite loops; I have done my best to prevent these, but if an infinite loop slips by, it will stop the loop and create a trash cell, for debugging purposes. <br>
 ![image](https://user-images.githubusercontent.com/71151507/126050780-6e618371-dfce-4482-b580-87d5b6cac04b.png)
 ![image](https://user-images.githubusercontent.com/71151507/126437594-23d8c6c9-2389-4a0f-b4cb-ffd15b14dc73.png)